Understanding the Difference Between Conservatism and Liberalism

 What are Liberalism and Conservatism?
 An Introduction.

-Liberalism, the left-wing ideology of liberty and equality (the Principles of Democracy), and its opposition philosophy conservatism, the right-wing ideology of authority and order (the Principles of Monarchy / Aristocracy), are statements on human rights, liberty and equality, and the role of government.
+Liberalism, the left-wing ideology of liberty and equality (the Principles of Democracy), and its opposition philosophy conservatism, the right-wing ideology of authority and order, hierarchy, and tradition (the Principles of Monarchy / Aristocracy), are statements on human rights, liberty and equality, and the role of government.

 The Classical and Social Forms